The Doctor Fraser Mustard Scholarship for Advancing Knowledge in the Field of Autism Spectrum Disorders

 - Applicants may be contacted for a brief telephone interview.

-- Individuals that are directors, officers, employees, volunteers, and students, during the time the application is open, and their immediate family members are not eligible to receive Sinneave scholarships and awards.
+- Individuals that are Sinneave directors, officers, employees, volunteers, and practicum students, during the time the application is open, and their immediate family members are not eligible to receive Sinneave scholarships and awards.

 Each question in the application form and the essay will be scored for thoroughness and quality of answers.
 The scoring values for each question and the essay are noted in the application.
 Ten additional points for current and/or future work in the field of autism will also be awarded.

-Applicants will be notified of the results of the competition in August.
-The award will be disbursed in November after the recipient provides proof of enrolment to the Sinneave Family Foundation.
+Applicants will be notified of the results of the competition in August, 2021.
+The award will be disbursed after the recipient provides proof of enrolment to Sinneave.
 A T4A will be issued for the amount of the award.